PiyushKumarPU/Algorithms/Notes/self/Int_DSA/Hashing Basics.md

         arr[6] =  {1,2,3,1,2,5}
         ans : 3

-Idea/approach to solve above problem:
+### Solution approach:
     Idea 1 :

-    Create Frequency map by iterating through array and find the first key with frequency 1 i.e. first non repeating element TC : O(N) SC : O(N)
+        Create Frequency map by iterating through array and find the first key with frequency 1 i.e. first non repeating element
+        TC : O(N)
+        SC : O(N)

     There is one hack here, HashMap does not preserve insertion order so first key with frequncy 1 may not be the first non repeating element.

     We need to find some other idea to solve this issue.

     Idea 2:
         Iterate through array and store frequency of each element in HashMap<Integer,Integer>.

         Now iterate through array again and look for first element with frequency 1 and that will be the first non repeating element of the given array.
         TC : O(N)
-    and SC : O(N)
+        SC : O(N)

 ```java
     // code block to implement idea2